FASTR-Analytics/fastr-slide-builder/core_content/m3_fastr_analytics_platform/m3_4_importing_dataset.md

 paginate: true
 ---

-# Importing a Dataset
+## 3.4 Importing a Dataset

----

-## Content Coming Soon
+*Content to be developed*

 This section will cover:
-- Direct import from DHIS2
-- Uploading CSV files
+- Data format requirements
+- Import process
-- Data validation and error handling
+- Validation and error handling
-- Managing imported datasets

----